ninsuo/symfony-collection/README.md

 In your form type:

-- set a distinct prototype_name for each of your collections
+- set a distinct `prototype_name` option and selector class for each of your collections

 ```php
     ->add('collections', 'collection',